Deutsche Bank to slash thousands of jobs to control costs

-FRANKFURT, Germany (AP) — Germany’s struggling Deutsche Bank says it’s slashing thousands of jobs as it reshapes its stocks trading business and tries to limit costs.
+FRANKFURT, Germany (AP) — Germany’s struggling Deutsche Bank says it’s slashing thousands of jobs as it reshapes its stocks trading operation and refocuses its global investment banking business on its European base.

 The bank said Thursday it would cut its workforce from 97,000 to “well below” 90,000.
 It said the reductions were already “underway.”
+It said headcount in the stocks trading business would be reduced by about 25 percent.

 The cuts will cost the bank some 800 million euros ($935 million) this year.